caribou/caribou/configuring.md

 are not represented in the Model table, you can add more keys to this map (though this is probably unnecessary).

-There is a whole section on [Creating Models](#creating-models) later on.
+There is a whole section on [Creating Models](models.html) later on.

 ### nrepl

-Nrepl provides a repl running inside the Caribou process that can be connected to from the command line or from inside an editor with nrepl support: https://github.com/clojure/tools.nrepl .
+Nrepl provides a repl running inside the Caribou process that can be connected to from the command line or from inside an editor with [nrepl](https://github.com/clojure/tools.nrepl) support.
 This is a great way to interact with a running Caribou process and inspect or alter state using a given configuration.

 If a `:port` is provided, then an nrepl server will be booted at that port when Caribou is initialized.
 In that case, a reference to the running server will be